 In common with many people I have experienced unsatisfactory funerals, and been saddened by impersonal and rushed events which did not truly acknowledge the life, impact and individuality of the person who had died.

 I have over 20 years’ experience of creating and facilitating rites of passage, and leading ceremonies from the heart.
-My impetus for moving into funeral celebrancy was being asked by a terminally ill friend to lead her funeral service when the time came.
-I was honoured to work with her on this, and when the time came to take her service, I truly realised the importance of a good farewell gathering, and that I had found my calling.
+My impetus for moving into funeral celebrancy was being asked in 2014 by a terminally ill friend to lead her funeral service when the time came.
+I was honoured to work with her on this, and when the time came to take her service, I truly realised the value and importance of a good farewell gathering, and knew that I had found my calling.

 After much research, I chose to train as an independent funeral celebrant with Green Fuse – I valued their very personal and creative approach, and the demanding thoroughness of their externally accredited Diploma.